croquet/croquet-for-unity-guardians/README.md

 In the Guardians scene (while play is stopped), select the "Croquet" object in the scene hierarchy (typically at top left), then in that object's "Croquet Runner" component select the **Wait For User Launch** checkbox.

 Now whenever you press play, the console output will include a line of the form "ready for browser to load from http://localhost:...".
-Copy that address (if you click on the line, it will appear as selectable text in the view below the console) then use it to launch a new browser tab.
+Click the link in the debug.log line open it in a new browser tab.
 This should complete the startup of the app.
 Accessing all the JS developer tools (like console) are available via the normal means (Press SHIFT+CTRL+J on Windows or OPTION+CMD+J on macOS).

 When you stop play in the Unity editor, the browser tab will automatically leave the Croquet session.
 If you restart play, you will need to reload the tab to join the session again.

 ## Viewing JS Errors in Unity
-Any JS error will also be transferred to the Unity Log itself across the bridge.
+Any JS error will also be transferred to the Unity Log itself across the bridge according the JS Logging Option on the Croquet Bridge Component.

-# Questions
-Please feel free to ask questions on our [discord](https://croquet.io/discord).

 # Contribution
 Contributions to the project are welcome as these projects are open source and we encourage community involvement.